 Data 70 is available from MyFonts.

 This typeface goes back to the first half of the Twentieth Century: it was designed by Karl Sommer and first issued by the foundry Ludwig & Mayer in 1930.
-In the late 1970s, Letraset revived Dynamo in the mid-1970s, which almost certainly explains its appearance on numerous SF book covers around that time:
+In the late 1970s, Letraset revived Dynamo, which almost certainly explains its appearance on numerous SF book covers around that time: